Lingjia Liu, Ph.D.

 Email: ljliu AT vt dot edu

 Lingjia Liu is a member of the Phi Kappa Phi honor society and a senior member of IEEE.
-He is currently serving as an Editor of the IEEE Transactions on Wireless Communications (TWireless), the IEEE Transactions on Communications (TCom), and as Associate Editor of the EURASIP Journal on Wireless Communications and Networking as well as Wiley's International Journal on Communication Systems.
-He is also serving on editorial board of Cyber Journals: Journal of Selected Areas in Telecommunications (JSAT) as well as Hans Journal of Wireless Communications.
-He is co-editor of special issues of several journals.
-He has been serving as the Technical Program Committee Chair of 6 consecutive IEEE GLOBECOM Workshops on Emerging Technologies for 5G ('12-'17).
+He is currently serving as an Associate Editor of the IEEE Transactions on Neural Networks and Learning Systems as well as the EURASIP Journal on Wireless Communications and Networking.
+He was an Editor of IEEE Transactions on Wireless Communications (TWireless) from 2012 to 2017, an Editor of the IEEE Transactions on Communications (TCom) from 2015 to 2017.
+He has been serving as the Technical Program Committee Chair of 7 consecutive IEEE GLOBECOM Workshops on Emerging Technologies for 5G ('12-'18).
 Currently, he is serving as the Vice-Chair, Americas of the IEEE Technical Committee on Green Communications & Computing (TCGCC).

-Lingjia Liu has 100+ papers including 2 book chapters, 40+ journal publications, 5 editorials, and 60+ conference papers.
+Lingjia Liu has 100+ papers including 2 book chapters, 50+ journal publications, 5 editorials, and 60+ conference papers.
 He has numerous technical contributions to major 4G standards including both 3GPP LTE/LTE-Advanced and IEEE 802.16m.
 He has 20+ granted U.S. patents with 20+ pending applications, and 10+ essential intellectual property rights (IPRs) in major 4G standards.
+His research receives many awards including 2016 IEEE Globecom Best Paper Award, 2018 IEEE ISQED Best Paper Award, 2018 IEEE TAOS Best Paper Award, and 2018 IEEE TCGCC Best Conference Paper Award.

 Available positions: research assistant positions are available for self-motivated Ph.D. students who are interested in conducting research on the topic of machine learning and neural networks for wireless networks (click for details).